alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 an airship that does not need to touch ground, which is heavier than air (but that uses partial buoyancy to stay aloft), and which can still do it whenever it needs to.
+Even a 10-meter reference design comparable to a small plane might be a viable avis æterna.

 The [golden age of airships](https://www.youtube.com/watch?v=ZjBgEkbnX2Ia) may be in our future,